Saskatchewan Highway 927

 Highway 927 is a provincial highway in the north-east region of the Canadian province of Saskatchewan.
 It runs from Highway 912 to East Trout–Nipekamew Lakes Recreation Site.
 The Highway makes up part of the eastern border of, and provides access to, Clarence-Steepbank Lakes Provincial Park.
 It is about 24 km long.

+In 2025, the bridge carrying Highway 927 across a river near Clarence Lake was replaced at a cost of $600,000.
+The bridge was destroyed during the 2025 wildfire season in Saskatchewan.